-Your hours limit includes any paid work, unpaid work, voluntary work or otherwise and internships.
-You must not work beyond your allowed working hours or do any prohibited work.
-Breaking of working rights can result in cancellation of your visa, fines and/or a ban on entry to the UK.
+A week is defined by UKVI as a 7-day period starting on a Monday and ending on the following Sunday and your weekly limit includes any paid work, unpaid work, voluntary work and internships.
+You must not work beyond your permitted working hours or carry out any prohibited work.
+Breaching your work conditions can result in cancellation of your visa, fines and/or a ban on entry to the UK.

 You can work full-time during vacation periods and after you have completed your course of study.

 You can work full-time during vacation periods according to the University’s official vacation dates, including Christmas, Easter and Summer.
 You can work full-time once you have completed your course in full, meaning all assessed coursework and exams.

-You can work full-time during Christmas and Easter vacation periods but not during the summer as you should be working full-time on your dissertation.
-You can work full-time once you have completed your course, meaning you have finished all taught components and submitted all assessed work including your final dissertation.
+You can work full-time during the Christmas and Easter vacation periods but not during the summer as you should be working full-time on your dissertation.
+You can work full-time once you have completed your course, meaning you have finished all taught components and submitted all assessed work, including your final dissertation.

-You cannot work full-time during standard University vacation periods, but you are permitted a maximum of 8 weeks’ vacation period each academic year as agreed with your supervisor and recorded by your School office.
+You cannot work full-time during the standard University vacation periods, but you are permitted a maximum of 8 weeks’ vacation period each academic year as agreed with your supervisor and recorded by your department/school.
 You can work full-time during these vacation periods, but only up to 8 weeks per academic year.
 You can work full-time once you have completed your course, meaning you have submitted your final corrected and approved thesis via eScholar.